Lizzie Lamb’s Thoroughly Modern Romance

 Lizzie wore a very glamorous blue and white blouse and jeans.

-Lizzie Lamb’s blue VW camper attracted admirers at Urquhart Castle, Scotland.
-The engine purred obediently, as Lizzie expertly manoeuvred the vintage beauty into a parking space, overlooking Loch Ness.
-Excited to see the van featured in Boot Camp Bride, I patted the gleaming bonnet.
+Lizzie Lamb’s blue VW camper attracted admirers at Urquhart Castle in Scotland.
+The engine purred obediently as Lizzie expertly manoeuvred the vintage beauty into a parking space, overlooking Loch Ness.

-The door opened, Lizzie emerged and invited me inside.
+Lizzie emerged from the van and invited me inside.
 She wore a very glamorous blue and white blouse and jeans.

 Lizzie Lamb’s blue VW camper parked at Urquhart Castle.

-While she prepared some tea in the compact kitchen, I opened a tin of Scottish shortbread, with a picture of Nessie on the tin, and managed to drop biscuits on the pristine table.
-Laughing, Lizzie helped me to clear up the mess.
+While she prepared some tea in the compact kitchen, I opened a tin of Scottish shortbread.
 A copy of Lizzie’s novel, ‘Girl at the Castle’, invited me to peer inside.
-Lizzie’s books are always so beautifully designed and presented in a distinctive lilac colour, they match perfectly with my handbag.
+Lizzie’s books are always so beautifully designed and presented in a distinctive lilac colour.

 Lizzie: Fate takes Henriette Bruar to a Scottish castle where the laird’s family are in mourning over a tragedy which happened many years before.
 Cue a phantom piper, a lost Jacobite treasure, and a cast of characters who – with Henri’s help, encourage the family to confront the past and move on.
 As part of the healing process, Henriette falls in love with the laird’s son, Keir, and they achieve the happy ending they both deserve.